eric-blake/Bloom/README.md

 * The background color used is the welcome message, upcoming events and contact form is a form of red rgba(240,180,150).

 ### Font
-* The font used throughout is Merriweather
+* The font used throughout is Merriweather.

 ### Images
 * All the images used throughout are for decorative purposed only.
 All the images on the site are from pexels.com.

 ### Wireframe
-* The wireframe was created using Mockflow
+* The wireframe was created using Mockflow.
   <img src="assets/Documentation/Wireframe.PNG" alt="Screenshot of Wireframe">

 ## Features